PDFs by language

 In this type of transplant, the first step is to remove or harvest your own stem cells.
 Your stem cells are removed from either your bone marrow or your blood, and then frozen.
 (You can learn more about this process at What’s It Like to Donate Stem Cells?)
 After you get high doses of chemo and/or radiation as your myeloablative therapy, the stem cells are thawed and given back to you.

 This kind of transplant is mainly used to treat certain leukemias, lymphomas, and multiple myeloma.
 It’s sometimes used for other cancers, like testicular cancer and neuroblastoma, and certain cancers in children.
-Doctors can use autologous transplants for other diseases, too, like systemic sclerosis, multiple sclerosis (MS), and systemic lupus erythematosis (lupus).
+Doctors can use autologous transplants for other diseases, too, like systemic sclerosis, multiple sclerosis (MS), Crohn's disease, and systemic lupus erythematosus (lupus).

 To help prevent any remaining cancer cells from being transplanted along with stem cells, some centers treat the stem cells before they’re given back to the patient.
 This may be called purging.
 While this might work for some patients, there haven't been enough studies yet to know if this is really a benefit.
 A possible downside of purging is that some normal stem cells can be lost during this process.
 This may cause your body to take longer to start making normal blood cells, and you might have very low and unsafe levels of white blood cells or platelets for a longer time.
 This could increase the risk of infections or bleeding problems.